trunglv/magento2-geo-detection/README.md

 # Magento2 Extension - GEO Detection From Visitor IP

 ## Overview
-Magento2 Online Store can use this extension to detect a country from a visitor IP via other online services like MindMax, Íptack and be extendable for other GeoIp services.
+Magento2 Online Store can use this extension to detect a country, postcode from a visitor IP via other online services like MindMax, Íptack and be extendable for other GeoIp services.

 ## Installation:
 ```